-Beats Music streaming service set to launch in the 'next few months' with support for Android and iOSAlex Wagner - Deputy Managing Editor, News Desk
+Beats Music streaming service set to launch in the 'next few months' with support for Android and iOSAlex Wagner - Editorial Director of News and Content

 Fresh off of its purchase of HTC's remaining stake in its company, Beats Electronics says that it's nearly ready to make another big move and enter the streaming music arena.
 Beats COO Luke Wood told The Next Web today that his firm will launch Beats Music, its very own streaming music service, sometime "within the next few months."
 The service will be available on Android, iOS and the Web, with support for Windows 8 coming later on.